Neon Bank Review 2024: The Best Swiss Digital Bank

 Neon Green users can choose between a wooden card and a recycled PVC card.
 Both of these cards have a very low carbon impact.

 For each Neon Green user, Neon will plant five trees every month!
-On top of that, they will plant one more tree for every 100 CHF spent with this account.
+They will also plant one more tree for every 100 CHF spent with this account.
 So, a user spending 3000 CHF monthly on this card would result in 35 trees planted per month!

 As of 2023, Neon Green already has more than 8500 users, meaning a lot of trees were already planted.
 In fact, more than 3 million trees were planted by Neon Green.